binocarlos/locked/README.md

 locked
 ------

-use etcd to distribute a consensus on a single value
+use etcd to run a function on only one server in a cluster - with auto failover

 ## install